 Antonio D’Amore, PhD

-Dr. Antonio D’Amore is a Research Assistant Professor in the Departments of Surgery and Bioengineering at the University of Pittsburgh.
+Dr. Antonio D’Amore is an Associate Professor in the Departments of Surgery and Bioengineering at the University of Pittsburgh.
 Dr. D’Amore received his MS in Mechanical Engineering from the University of Palermo, Italy, in 2004.
 He continued his studies at the Imperial College of London, United Kingdom, obtaining in 2007 an MS in Biomedical Engineering.
 In 2011, Dr. D’Amore earned his PhD in Biomechanics and Tissue Engineering from the University of Pittsburgh/University of Palermo.
 Dr. D’Amore also serves as group leader and head of the cardiac tissue engineering program at Fondazione RiMED.
 RiMED is an international partnership between the Italian Government, the University of Pittsburgh, and the University of Pittsburgh Medical Center (UPMC) aiming to establish a world class biomedical research and biotechnology center in Europe.
 His middle term mission as a RiMED group leader is to establish a successful cardiovascular tissue engineering program in Italy at the Biomedical Research and Biotechnology Center.
-The RiMED Cardiac Tissue Engineering laboratory was established in 2020 and is located in Palermo, Italy.
+The RiMED Cardiac Tissue Engineering laboratory, currently 28 scientist strong, was established in 2020 and is located in Palermo, Italy.

 View a list of Dr. D’Amore’s publications here.